 The Compare Interrupt flag (CMPn) is set on a compare match on the corresponding compare channel.
 For all modes of operation, the CMPn flag will be set when a compare match occurs between the Count register (TCAn.CNT) and the corresponding Compare register (TCAn.CMPn).
-The CMPn flag will not be cleared automatically and has to be cleared by software.
-This is done by writing a one to its bit location.
+The CMPn flag is not cleared automatically, only by writing a '1' to its bit location.